-- a. to assure that all patients admitted to or treated at Alameda Hospital receive care at a level of quality and efficiency consistent with generally accepted standards attainable within the Health System's means and circumstances, and that patient care services are provided only by members of the Medical Staff or under supervision or direct order of members of the Medical Staff, or provided by an individual who has been granted temporary privileges, and that such services are and within the scope of the clinical privileges granted to those members in accordance with these Bylaws; - b. to provide for a level of professional performance that is consistent with generally accepted standards attainable within the hospital means and circumstances; - c. to organize and support professional education and community health education and support services; - d. to initiate and maintain Medical Staff Bylaws, Rules and Regulations and policies that govern how the Medical Staff carries out its responsibilities for the professional work performed in the hospital; - e. to provide a means for the Medical Staff, Board of Trustees and Administration to discuss issues of mutual concern; - f. to provide for accountability of the Medical Staff to the Board of Trustees for the quality of all medical care to patients and for the ethical and professional practices of its members.
+- a. to assure that all patients admitted to or treated at Alameda Hospital receive care at a level of quality and efficiency consistent with generally accepted standards attainable within the Health System's means and circumstances, and that patient care services are provided only by members of the Medical Staff or under supervision or direct order of members of the Medical Staff, or provided by an individual who has been granted temporary privileges, and that such services are and within the scope of the clinical privileges granted to those members in accordance with these Bylaws; - b. to provide for a level of professional performance that is consistent with generally accepted standards attainable within the hospital means and circumstances; - c. to organize and support professional education and community health education and support services; - d. to initiate and maintain AH Medical Staff Bylaws, Rules and Regulations and policies that govern how the Medical Staff carries out its responsibilities for the professional work performed in the hospital; - e. to provide a means for the Medical Staff, Board of Trustees and Administration to discuss issues of mutual concern; - f. to provide for accountability of the Medical Staff to the Board of Trustees for the quality of all medical care to patients and for the ethical and professional practices of its members; - g. the Medical Staff shall strive to reflect the diversity of the community and patients we serve.